-- Insert the head restraint into the guides on the rear backrest. - Push head restraint down. - Adjust the head restraint to suit body size \Rightarrow page 12 and \Rightarrow page 12.
+- Insert the head restraint into the guides on the rear backrest. - Push head restraint down. - Adjust the head rest to suit body size $\Rightarrow$ page 12.

-- Never drive if the head restraints have been removed.
-Risk of injury. - Never drive if the head restraints are in an unsuitable position, there is a risk of serious injury. - After refitting the head restraint, you must always adjust it properly for height to achieve optimal protection. - Please observe the safety warnings \Rightarrow page 103, "Correct adjustment of head restraints".
+Never drive if the head restraints have been removed.
+Risk of injury.

+• Never drive if the head restraints are in an unsuitable position, there is a risk of serious injury.

+- After refitting the head restraint, you must always adjust it properly for height to achieve optimal protection. - Please observe the safety warnings $\Rightarrow$ page 105, "Correct adjustment of head restraints".

-- To fit and remove the rear head restraints, gently tilt the seat back forwards. - When fitting the head restraints again, insert the tubes as far as possible into the guides without pressing the button.
+• To fit and remove the rear head restraints, gently tilt the seat back forwards.

+• When fitting the head restraints again, insert the tubes as far as possible into the guides without pressing the button.